ARTICLE TABLE OF CONTENTS

 This article is about offshore vs. nearshore vs. onshore software development.

-So if you want to know all about offshore, nearshore, and offshore software development, then this article is for you.
+If you want to learn all about offshoring, nearshore, and offshore software development, then this is the article for you.

 Let’s get started!

 Every business wants to produce high-quality work at an affordable price.
 It’s a delicate balance, which is why many software businesses in today’s globalized world rely on outsourcing to get it done.

 Whether you are new to the software industry or an old pro, you have probably come across the terms offshore, nearshore, and onshore software development outsourcing.